-To ensure that your office can continue business operations and protect client assets if any type of event disrupts your operation—whether it’s a fire, natural disaster, cybersecurity breach, or the unexpected disability or death of a key employee—developing a disaster recovery plan is of the utmost importance.
-Here, we’ll discuss the various reasons why your firm needs a comprehensive plan, plus steps you can take to get started.
+In 2021 alone, the U.S. experienced a record-breaking number of natural disasters, according to the National Oceanic and Atmospheric Administration, and the number of cyberactivity events exceeded prior years.
+To ensure that your office can continue business operations and protect client assets in the event of a disruption—whether it’s a fire, natural disaster, cybersecurity breach, or the unexpected disability or death of a key employee—developing a business resilience plan is critical.
+Below, we’ll discuss why your firm needs a comprehensive plan, as well as steps you can take to get started.

 Protection.
 As with insurance protection, you can’t simply set up a plan the day you need one.
-Taking proper precautions ahead of time is the only way to ensure the continuation of business operations when disaster strikes.
+Taking proper precautions ahead of time is the only way to ensure that your business operations continue when disaster strikes.

 Profitability.
-The ability to find key contact information—including resources, vendors, business relationships, and the road map paving the way back to meaningful business activities—can spell the difference between getting back to business and going out of business.
+The ability to find key contact information—including resources, vendors, business relationships, and a road map back to meaningful business activities—can make the difference between getting back to business and going out of business.